geOcom 2025 at Rennes

 Participating in Data Opening

-geOrchestra: From IDG to Territorial Data Platform.
-Roadmap and Feedback from the European Metropolis of Lille.
+geOrchestra: from SDI to Territorial Data Platform.
+Roadmap and Feedback from the European Metropolis of Lille

 How to move from an open data logic to a secure and shared datahub between actors of the same territory.
 The challenge of implementing territorial data governance, of which the datahub and its functional capabilities constitute a central tool.